swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 ### Contextual Information About the Build Target

 The current `TargetBuildContext` type in the `PackagePlugin` API provides minimal information about the structure and configuration of the target, but it does not in this initial proposal provide any information about the target platform for which the package is being built.

+This would be needed in order to implement more advanced tools such as code generators or linkers.

 ## Alternatives Considered